-If the dropping of the temperature and thoughts of snowfall on the horizon are making you think you can’t be as active, let us tell you a little bit about platform tennis.
+If cold weather and thoughts of snowfall on the horizon are making you think you can’t be as active, let us tell you a little bit about platform tennis.

 As one of the fastest growing sports in the United States, platform tennis is a mix of some of your favorite activities like tennis (who would’ve thought?), pickleball and racquetball.
 The most intriguing part of platform tennis is that it can be played year-round, outside, on our heated courts.